Mountaintop removal mining: Advocates

 Advocates of MTR claim that once the areas are reclaimed as mandated by law, the area can provide flat land suitable for many uses in a region where flat land is at a premium.
 They also maintain that the new growth on reclaimed mountaintop mined areas is better suited to support populations of game animals.
 While some of the land is able to be turned into grassland which game animals can live in, the amount of grassland is minimal.
 The land does not retake the form it had before the MTR.
-As stated in the book Bringing Down the Mountains: "Some of the main problems associated with MTR include soil depletion, sedimentation, low success rate of tree regrowth, lack of successful revegetation, displacement of native wildlife, and burial of streams."
 The ecological benefits after MTR are far below the level of the original land.

 Health impacts

+Several studies published by the CDC have shown that deaths caused by cancer, respiratory disease, and chronic cardiovascular disease are concentrated around MTR sites.
+The death rates were between 20% and 40% higher than the U.S. average between 1999 and 2007.
 Published studies also show a high potential for human health impacts.
 These may result from contact with streams or exposure to airborne toxins and dust.
 Adult hospitalization for chronic pulmonary disorders and hypertension are elevated as a result of county-level coal production.
 Rates of mortality, lung cancer, as well as chronic heart, lung and kidney disease are also increased.
 A 2011 study found that counties in and near mountaintop mining areas had higher rates of birth defects for five out of six types of birth defects, including circulatory/respiratory, musculoskeletal, central nervous system, gastrointestinal, and urogenital defects.

 These defect rates were more pronounced in the most recent period studied, suggesting the health effects of mountaintop mining-related air and water contamination may be cumulative.
 Another 2011 study found "the odds for reporting cancer were twice as high in the mountaintop mining environment compared to the non mining environment in ways not explained by age, sex, smoking, occupational exposure, or family cancer history".
+A 2017 study found that people residing in Kentucky mining communities were 37% more likely to be diagnosed with clinical depression.
+Likewise, they were 41% more likely to have substance abuse issues when compared with residents of non-mining communities.